 For complaints about the trust those who can attend are:

-- The complainant and be accompanied by a friend or relative (see below re legal representation).
+- The complainant and be accompanied by a friend or relative, subject to Trust approval.
+See below re legal representation.

 - the investigation officer.

 - the chief executive officer.

 For complaints about the chief executive those who can attend are: